-50% Syrah, 40% Grenache and 10% Carignan from 60 year old vines in Cotes du Roussillon Villages Latour de France, Languedoc-Roussillon, France.
-The wine is aged half in cement tanks and half in 600L oak barrels (demi-muids).
+50% Syrah, 30% Grenache and 20% Carignan from 60 year old vines in Cotes du Roussillon Villages Latour de France, Languedoc-Roussillon, France.
+The wine is aged half in cement tanks and half in oak casks.

-The 2012 Michel Chapoutier Domaine de Bila-Haut Occultum Lapidem begins with an excellent and very aromatic nose full of blackberry, plum, a little mulberry, garrigue (wild herbs), violets, a touch of smoked meat and licorice.
+The 2015 Michel Chapoutier Domaine de Bila-Haut Occultum Lapidem begins with an excellent and very aromatic nose full of blackberry, plum, a little mulberry, garrigue (wild herbs), violets, a touch of smoked meat and licorice.
 Those excellent touches of wild herbs from the nose carry-over when tasting and intertwine beautifully with the juicy mineral laden fruit in this well structured wine.
-Smooth, firm tannins lead into the dry, slightly dusty and long finish.
-This one definitely qualifies for a Saturday Splurge!
+Smooth, firm tannins lead into the dry, slightly dusty and long licorice-filled finish.